Fundamental groups of formal Legendrian and horizontal embedding spaces: --principle at --level for horizontal embeddings.

-We can define the DS of a horizontal immersion via the Geiges projection, just being careful enough not to change the total area condition.
+We can define the DS of a horizontal immersion $\gamma$ via the Geiges projection, just being careful enough not to change the total area condition.
+To do this pick $t_0,t_1\in\NS^1$ two regular points of the front Geiges projection of $\gamma$.
+Use $t_0$ to add a DS and use Lemma \ref{DeltaBarquillo} to add the necessary area over $\gamma(t_1)$ to ensure that the area condition is fulfilled.
 We can do it even better as the next key result shows.

-\begin{lemma} The double stabilization is a well-defined operation for horizontal embeddings. \end{lemma} \begin{proof} The total area enclosed by the only tangency point created in a DS is nonzero. \end{proof}
+\begin{lemma} The double stabilization is a well--defined operation for horizontal embeddings. \end{lemma} \begin{proof} The total area enclosed by the only tangency point created in a DS is nonzero. \end{proof}

+We do not claim that this construction is unique.
+In fact, it is possible to produce two paths not formally homotopic, connecting the end of the DS with the initial loop: just draw a different picture movie with a different area balance and then it is clear that the concatenation of the first path with the inverse of the second one is a loop with non-trivial area invariant.
+However, this is enough for our purposes.

+The next result shows that DSs can be used in order to approximate families of smooth curves by Legendrian curves.